Perception is reality. It shapes the way that we interpret other’s actions. Our perception becomes a self-fulfilling prophecy.

 We bluntly laid out our perceptions.

 We began to disclose to each other the way we were interpreting each other’s actions.
-Initially, this caused quite a stir as each of us were offended by the other’s perception.
+Initially, this caused quite a stir as each of us was offended by the other’s perception.

 Over time, admitting our perceptions proved to be a powerful tool in helping to overcome them.
 By simply communicating about our interpretations, we were able to have a much more transparent, albeit sometimes heated, exchange.
 If nothing else, we knew where the other stood.